September 04, 2018

-I first went with Phenomic because I valued that it was a less mature project, and therefore more likely for me to contribute to its source code.
-Getting started with Phenomic was okay, but the documentation and guides at the time weren’t as easy to follow as they could/should have been.
-I later put less weight on this as a decision-making factor than originally, as I figured I’d prefer to spend free time on other projects.
+I first went with Phenomic because I valued that it was a younger project, and therefore had more opportunities for me to contribute to its source code.
+Getting started with Phenomic was okay, but the documentation wasn’t as easy to follow as it could/should have been.
+I later put less interest in open source contribution-potential as a decision-making factor, as I figured I’d prefer to spend free time on other projects.

 I knew NextJS and Gatsby were stronger alternatives with larger communities, so I moved onto NextJS.

 NextJS seemed cool to me because I’m interested in developing server-side apps, and NextJS is currently the main contender in the SSR space.

 However, for my blogging needs, I didn’t find a quick and easy go-to repo to clone that had clean Markdown support.
 It was a lot of emphasis on

 markdown-in-js when what I wanted was plain and simple Markdown parsing.

 The team was also deprecating the existing markdown plugin in favor of a better one (IIRC to better support my use case of plain Markdown), however, this was all too complicated for me to deal with.

 I realized that while NextJS was great for SSR and that I wanted to become more familiar with it, what I really needed was something more basic that was best for blogging and that would get me going super fast.